zerosonesfun/readme-resume/README.md

 <br><br>
 </div>

-Summary of what you do/did.
+Summary of what you did.

 <!--- Education & other information goes below -->
 ---